 I chose to talk about Dash today because his is a story of hope.
 This dog, initially deemed “hopeless” by his first family, now lives more comfortably in his world.
 His “accepted family” has grown and his quality of life is better.
 He initially presented as a difficult challenge, but with commitment and consistent effort and compassion, we have achieved what I wasn’t sure would be possible for him.
 And our work isn’t finished yet.

 2018 has been a difficult year for many of us for many reasons.
-We have a madman at the helm of our country.
 Differences in belief and philosophy seem to divide us more severely than ever before; examples of hateful behavior assault us each day on social media and the news.
 Signs of climate change grow more real, while our government negates this and refuses to take action.
 Those of us who love the natural world are led to despair.

 It is easy to feel dejected on a daily basis.
 However…

 Feelings are not facts.